syncfusion-content/uwp-docs/uwp/Pivot-Grid/OLAP/Drill-Operation.md

 ## Drill down/Drill up

-This is a basic feature of the SfPivotGrid through which the amount of information can be limited for a better view.
+This is a basic feature of the Pivot Grid through which the amount of information can be limited for a better view.
 It allows you to drill down to access the detailed level of data or drill up to see the summarized data by using the expander present in grid cells.

 Drill up, also called as roll up; it navigates from more detailed data to less detailed data by climbing up a concept hierarchy for a dimension.

 Drill down, also called as roll down; it is the reverse of drill up which navigates from less detailed data to more detailed data by climbing down the concept hierarchy for the dimension.

-While binding hierarchical dimensions (for example, the time dimension includes 3 levels namely year, quarter, and month), the SfPivotGrid allows you to visualize the data for different levels by using the collapsible labels which is illustrated in the following screenshot.
+While binding hierarchical dimensions (for example, the time dimension includes 3 levels namely year, quarter, and month), the Pivot Grid allows you to visualize the data for different levels by using the collapsible labels which is illustrated in the following screenshot.

 ![Drill-operation](Drill-Operation_images/Drill-operation.png)

 ## Drill types

-The following drill types are supported in the SfPivotGrid:
+The following drill types are supported in the Pivot Grid:

 * Drill member
 * Drill position